demisto/content/Packs/BMCDiscovery/README.md

 BMC Discovery is a SaaS-based, cloud-native discovery and dependency modeling system that provides instant visibility into hardware, software, and service dependencies across multi-cloud, hybrid, and on-premises environments.
-This integration was integrated and tested with BMC Discovery v.22.1.